Jimjule/GBooks-Reading-List/README.md

 # Current

 - Can view Reading List
-- Can search for a book and get a link to a JSON result
+- Searching for a book returns a list of 5 books, with title, author, and publisher
-- Search returns JSON result parsed from browser